• Skip to primary navigation

 How To Make Chicken Adobo

-process shots showing how to marinate and sear chicken adobo.
+process shots showing how to make chicken adobo.

-1. Prep the marinade: In a large bowl, combine the soy sauce, apple cider vinegar, brown sugar, half of the garlic and the bay leaves.
-Add the chicken thighs and toss well.
-Marinate for 20 minutes to overnight.
+In a big bowl, mix the soy sauce, apple cider vinegar, brown sugar, half the garlic, and bay leaves.
+Add the chicken thighs and toss to coat.
+Let it marinate for at least 20 minutes, or even better, overnight in the fridge.
+(The longer it sits, the deeper the flavor.)

-process shots showing how to finish chicken adobo.
+process shots showing how to make chicken adobo.

 Serve This Chicken Adobo With